tkundu06/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Let's display a file - The script will display the content of /etc/passwd
 3. What about 2 - Display the content of /etc/passwd & /etc/hosts
 4. Last lines of a file - Display the last 10 lines of /etc/passwd
+5. I'd prefer the first ones actually - Display the first 10 lines of /etc/passwd